CounterpartyXCP/Documentation/CLI/examples.md

 Burn
 ----

-The `burn` command currently usable only on testnet because on mainnet the burn period finished in early 2014.
+The `burn` command is only available on testnet, since the [mainnet burn period](/Introduction/about_xcp.md) ended February 3rd 2014.

 `burn --source=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --quantity=0.5`